January 13, 2021

 The physical space is an important part of a conducive learning environment.
 Equally important is the mindset of a positive learning culture.
-When trainees see that their organization values training, they are more likely to put better effort into completing their modules and getting higher scores while doing so.
+When trainees see that their organization values training, they are more likely to put better effort into completing their knowledge and skills development modules and getting higher scores while doing so.

 Another area is rewards.
 Yes, yes: “Training should be its own reward since it is for the good of the company and your career!”
 (And I agree.)
-That’s why leaderboards are such a good idea.
+That’s why leaderboards are such a good idea to increase employee engagement.
 Via healthy competition, individuals or teams get to “boast” about being top trainees of the week.